shanewasley/portfolio-www.shanewasley.me/content/posts/kickstarting-design-innovation/index.md

 One of Jack’s main tasks as the site-to-office conduit is performing walking tours of the construction site (site walks) to assess the tradespeople’s progress.
 Jack visits areas of the building where work is incomplete, talks to the tradespeople working there, and then documents the status of each area with paper notes and photographs.

+{{< blockquote author="- a member of Turner’s design team" >}}
-> “He’ll use whatever is available to him for taking notes.
-Sometimes he’ll grab some scrap cardboard, outline a $1 million change order for the project on it, then stuff it in his belt.” — a member of Turner’s design team.
+  “He’ll use whatever is available to him for taking notes.
+Sometimes he’ll grab a piece of scrap cardboard, outline a $1 million change order for the project on it, then stuff it in his belt.”
+{{< /blockquote >}}

 After completing the site walk, Jack uses all the source information he’s gathered to notate the status of each area on the building plans—with attention specifically on those areas that are behind schedule or need a problem resolved.
 Then Jack takes his notated plans to a meeting with the in-office team, where any findings that may affect the project’s schedule or budget are discussed and evaluated.